george-hawkins/mini-quad-2023/README.md

 Holybro SiK radios: <https://holybro.com/products/sik-telemetry-radio-v3>

+Note: I don't know why but for whatever reason 433MHz and 915MHz antennas are only available with a bulky plastic shell around the antenna (unlike the antenna used for TXs and VTXs).
+To confirm, just try searching the DigiKey [RF antenna category](https://www.digikey.com/en/products/filter/rf-antennas/875) for 433MHz and 915MHz antennas with any SMA or RP-SMA connector type.

 ---

 The 10-pin GPS connectors are 10-pin JST GH connectors, I'd like to have found a correspond cabled female connector for break out but didn't - looks like you'll have to cut off the connector.